 Larch and Cedar

-Larch and Cedar are a very high-quality timber, beautiful but also expensive.
+Larch and Cedar are very high-quality timber, beautiful but also expensive.
 Larch tends to be one and a half times the price of Scandinavian pine and Cedar four times the price.
 You’ll find a few limited shed companies provide this as an option because of the cost.
 We provide a Cedar and Larch option but customers prefer to use the option on much larger buildings such as Garages or Garden Rooms.

 When you’re on your shed search, definitely be looking for the type of timber the company is using.
 If they don’t provide you with that information, you’ll find that they are most likely using cheap whitewood.
 Companies usually tell you when they are using high-quality timber.